awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/sqs/README.md

 Amazon SQS is a fully managed message queuing service that enables you to decouple and scale microservices, distributed systems, and serverless applications.

-This is a workspace where you can find the followingAWS SDK for JavaScript v3 SQS examples.
+This is a workspace where you can find the following AWS SDK for JavaScript v3 SQS examples.